 Part 1 left off in 1914, when Kandinsky was about to have his play produced and was planning a book on the theatre.
-Instead, war was declared and, as an enemy Russian in Germany, Kandinsky ended up at gunpoint before escaping on a ship in the night, in the company of Russia’s great theatre innovator, Konstantin Stanislavsky.
+Instead, war was declared and, as an expelled enemy Russian in Germany, Kandinsky ended up on a ship in the night, in the company of Russia’s great theatre innovator—who had been held at gunpoint with his company—Konstantin Stanislavsky.

 Part 2 takes us from then to the end of his theatre life and glimpses what part of it survived him soon after.

 This is not a biography of Kandinsky’s life, but of his Theatre Life.
 It lifts out of his biography the chronology, the main shape of, his involvement with the theatre, with some references to other art forms in this everything-but-his-paintings story.
 Because I am focusing on this “breathless” theatre outline, I haven’t given personal or professional context for what you will read—not the hundreds of his artworks left behind in WWI, not the confiscation of his property in the Russian Revolution or the death of his child in the 1921-22 famine, not the many paintings of his destroyed by the Nazis in the 1930s, and then more in Allied bombings in WWII.
 This is a man who died in 1944 knowing that a large part of his life’s work had been lost and destroyed.
 But he never stopped doing what theatre work he could until months before his death.

 If nothing else, I hope readers will come away sure that Kandinsky, along with being a ground-breaking painter, was active in his time in bringing renewal to the theatre in ways that can still inspire us today.